 The Gong may not strike some people as an interesting family day out, but it’ll surprise you.
 With a constantly changing schedule of family activities and hidden gems everywhere, Wollongong is definitely an underrated Aussie city.

-Sea Cliff Bridge: Hug the coast on Grand Pacific Drive for the most magnificent scenic route from Sydney.
+Hug the coast on Grand Pacific Drive for the most magnificent scenic route from Sydney.
 Just after the Royal National Park, you will find the miracle of modern engineering – Sea Cliff Bridge – built away from the cliff face in the water.
 It’s a great spot to stretch the legs and enjoy the spectacular views.

 Upper Blue Mountains

-Destination: Upper Blue Mountains region
+Getting to Wollongong the Upper Blue Mountains

 More Info Here.

 Aside from being 100% Instagram-worthy, Palm Beach makes you feel like you’ve flown far away from the bustling, fast-paced feel of the city and into a haven of serenity.
 You can also explore the area by ferry through Pittwater and choose to take the Ettalong Beach Ferry Ride which leaves Palm Beach Wharf every 90 mins.

-Kids and parents will love the Governor Philip Park Playground & Beach - a big park, playground and beach rolled into one.
+Kids and parents will love the Governor Philip Park Playground & Beach - a big park, playground and beach rolled into one!
 With plenty of BBQs, picnics spots and a fully equipped playground, this is a fantastic spot for an afternoon meal!

-8. Kangaroo Valley
+Getting to Kangaroo Valley

 The drive to Kangaroo Valley will feel like a holiday in itself with views that will carry you into a world of villages and rolling hills.

-Head to Fitzroy Falls which is an easy 16 mins north of Kangaroo Valley, and has several easy walks which the kids can do that leads up to a spectacular 81-meter tall waterfall that plunges into the lush eucalyptus forests.
+Head to Fitzroy Falls, which is an easy 16 mins north of Kangaroo Valley, for several easy walks which the kids can do that leads up to a spectacular 81-meter tall waterfall that plunges into the lush eucalyptus forests.

-9. Minnamurra Rainforest
+Getting to Minnamurra Rainforest

 It’s a magical enchanted forest that’s been nurtured and conserved for over a century – witness first hand the fauna of the area such as the normally elusive Lyrebird, the Eastern Water Dragons, Swamp Wallabies and a host of bird species like bowerbirds and king parrots which make Minnamurra their home.

-Kelly’s Cottage: Head downstream from the Minnamurra Rainforest to see the 1853 Kelly’s Cottage and its camellia tree, believed to be one of the southern hemisphere’s oldest.
+Head downstream from the Minnamurra Rainforest to see the 1853 Kelly’s Cottage and its camellia tree, believed to be one of the southern hemisphere’s oldest.
 The land’s rich soil and water supply make it ideal for dairy farming – and you can still see the monument to Australia’s first butter factory in nearby Jamberoo Valley.

-Hidden Gems: take an exhilarating walk at the Illawarra Fly Tree Top Walk which takes you through the canopy of the “rainforest” along the Illawarra escarpment.
+Take an exhilarating walk at the Illawarra Fly Tree Top Walk which takes you through the canopy of the “rainforest” along the Illawarra escarpment.

 Royal National Park

 The Royal National Park gives visitors something different each season with open grassland to ocean-fronting clifftops.
 Each location has different activities that kids and parents can enjoy.

-Hidden Gems: if your family can handle a good walk then go through the Forest Path, an easy but long path that is great for the kids.
+If your family can handle a good walk then go through the Forest Path, an easy but long path that is great for the kids.
 It’ll take you across the lower slopes of Forest Island, a hill isolated by the valleys of Hacking River and Bola Creek which almost surround it.